Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/) v1.19 or later
 - [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/)

+## Configure Kubectl

+Set your kubeconfig context and verify with the following commands.

+    kubectl config use-context docker-desktop && kubectl cluster-info

 {% endnavtab %}
 {% navtab Kind Kubernetes %}

-## Kind Kubernetes prerequisites
+## Kind Kubernetes

-Kind or Kubernetes-in-Docker, is a tool for running local Kubernetes clusters in Docker Containers.
-In this guide you can deploy a Kind Kubernetes cluster and then use Helm to install Kong Enterprise Gateway.
+This path will guide you through deploying {{site.base_gateway}} to a local Kind Kubernetes cluster.
+Kind or "Kubernetes-in-Docker", is a tool for running local Kubernetes clusters in Docker Containers.

+With this guide you can deploy a Kind Kubernetes cluster and then use Helm to install {{site.base_gateway}}.
+Please ensure your local system meets the dependencies below before continuing.

 ## Dependencies